avatao/blog.avatao.com/_posts/2018-11-08-Secure-development-with-Spring-Framework.md

   @Override
   protected void configure(HttpSecurity http) throws Exception {
     http.authorizeRequests()
         .antMatchers("/users/**")
-		.hasRole("USER")//USER role can access /users/**   	.antMatchers("/admin/**")
+            .hasRole("USER")//USER role can access /users/**
+        .antMatchers("/admin/**")
-		.("hasRole('ROLE_ADMIN')") //ADMIN role can access /admin/**       .and() .formLogin() //enabling formlogin
+            .("hasRole('ROLE_ADMIN')") //ADMIN role can access /admin/**
+        .and()
+        .formLogin() //enabling formlogin
             .loginPage("/login") //deafult login page URL
             .failureUrl("/login?error") //deafult login error URL
-    		.usernameParameter("username") // default parameter name of username .passwordParameter("password")// default parameter name of password          .and().logout() .logoutSuccessUrl("/login?logout") // redirect URL after logging out }
+            .usernameParameter("username") // default parameter name of username .passwordParameter("password") // default parameter name of password .and()
+        .logout()
+            .logoutSuccessUrl("/login?logout") // redirect URL after logging out }
 }
 ```

 ## Using HTTPS

 To use HTTPS, we need an SSL certificate.
 With Spring Boot we can enable HTTPS with a generated self-signed certificate for testing purposes.
 In the development phase, there is no easier way to get a certificate.
 However, to go public, we need publicly signed certificates to identify the service providers authenticity.
 So it’s  not recommended to use self-signed certificate in production.
 To go public, you will need an SSL (Secure Sockets Layer) certificate from a Certificate Authority.
 There are some free certificate providers but usually, their support isn’t satisfying.
 The most reliable and free certificate provider is Let's Encrypt.
 It is high quality, widely known and used.

-On the long run it won’t be sufficient but to get started in development, you can generate a self-signed certificate with a certificate management utility called keytool.
+In the long run it won’t be sufficient but to get started in development, you can generate a self-signed certificate with a certificate management utility called keytool.
 Use this command:

 ```
 keytool -genkeypair -alias tomcat -storetype PKCS12 -keyalg RSA -keysize 2048  -keystore keystore.p12 -validity 3650